Stallings graphs for quasi-convex subgroups: Relatively quasi-convex subgroups in relatively hyperbolic groups

-\begin{cor} Let $(G,\calP)$ be a toral relatively hyperbolic group and let $H, K$ be relatively quasi-convex subgroups.
-There exists a finite family $\calJ$ of subgroups of $K$ such that, for every $g\in G$, $K\cap H^g$ is either finite, or conjugated in $K$ to an element of $\calJ$.
+For all relatively quasi-convex subgroups $H$ and $K$ of $G$, there exists a finite family $\calJ$ of subgroups of $K$ such that every intersection of the form $K\cap H^g$ is either finite, or conjugated in $K$ to an element of $\calJ$.